Kyi1914/NLP/Code/Assignment/A5 - Sentence Embedding with BERT/README.md

 ## Task 2: Sentence Embedding with Sentence BERT
 I implement pretrained BERT network that use siamese network structures to derive semantically meaningful sentence embeddings that can be compared using cosine-similarity.

 ## Task 3: Evaluation and Analysis

+The notebook "comparisonWithPretrain.ipynb" presents a comparative analysis between a scratch-trained model and pretrained models from Hugging Face.
+The objective is to evaluate performance, robustness, and training efficiency, providing insights into the strengths and weaknesses of each approach.

 I tested with the two sentences for the two model (scratch and pretrained).
 - sentence_a = 'Your contribution helped make it possible for us to provide our students with a quality education.'